juanvillegas/rfds-docs/source/includes/_models.md

 | created_at                   | timestamp   | -                            |
 | updated_at                   | timestamp   | -                            |

+## Incident

+// TODO: help is required to add the patient model here :D

 ## Obstetrics Record

 | Attribute           | Type          | Description                                          |